rei/rei-cedar-docs/docs/getting-started/using-cedar/README.md

 ## Cedar Tools and Resources

-### UI Toolkit
+### Designer Toolkit
-The Sketch UI Toolkit maintained by Cedar includes all published components and foundational styles.
+The Cedar UI toolkit is distributed through shared libraries in Figma, and includes all published components and foundational styles.

 For more information about using the UI Toolkit, visit the [Getting Started for Designers](../as-a-designer/) article.

 ### Design Tokens
 Design tokens are special variables used to maintain a scalable visual system for UI development and brand consistency.
 Cedar design tokens store the visual design attributes that define the foundation of REI’s visual language, including color, typography, and spacing.

-For more information about design tokens, read the [Design Tokens](../../components/design-tokens/) article.
+Learn more about design tokens in the [Design Tokens Overview](../../tokens/overview/) article.

 ### Components
 Components use Cedar’s tokens and design foundations to distribute code templates that extend basic HTML elements and encapsulate reusable code.